-One in six couples of childbearing age has difficulty conceiving or carrying a pregnancy to term.
+One in six couples has difficulty conceiving or carrying a pregnancy to term.

-Infertility can affect both men and women.
-Generally, infertility is defined as the inability to conceive after one year of trying with unprotected intercourse for couples in which the female is under 35.
-This is reduced to six months of trying to conceive for couples in which the female is over 35.
+With statistics like these, you are not alone in your difficult journey to a family.
+Infertility does not discriminate based on race or nationality.
+And it can affect both men and women.
+Generally, infertility is defined as the inability to conceive after one year of trying with unprotected sex for couples in which the female is under 35.
+If the female partner is over 35, this is reduced to six months.
 This is because age plays a much more significant role in the female partner than the male.

 Infertility causes can often be attributed to both partners.